 Termites: the sworn enemy of homeowners and exterminators alike.
 While other insects may have their upsides, it’s difficult to find many positives when it comes to these pests.
 Still, there are many things we can learn about termites, and having a better understanding is the first step towards protecting our homes and property.
-With that in mind, here are 10 interesting facts about termites you may not know.
+With that in mind, here are 10 interesting facts about termite colonies you may not know.

 1. Termites do not sleep.